 The Liquid Concrete Air Band is an interactive audio visual noise orchestra.
 Anyone in attendance at one of its rare and improvisational performances is a member of the group.
 Participants are encouraged to set up interactive installations for group experimentation.
-The first LCAB gig was December 10, 1993, and there have been 10 shows performed, including every Leap Year since 1996.
+The first LCAB gig was December 10, 1993, and there have been 14 shows performed, including every Leap Year since 1996.
 The 10th show was held on 10/10/10 starting at 10:10 am.
-The 11th performance by the group will be Wednesday February 29th, 2012 from Sundown to Midnight @ 150 Folsom St., San Francisco FREE

 Instruments previously used at Liquid Concrete Air Band events include:

-tape decks, televisions, microphones, contact mics, homemade electronics, computers, guitars, basses, drums, violins, cello, effects units, amplifiers, samplers, synthesizers, scrap metal, steel drums, turntables, mixers, radio transmitters, sequencers, flutes, wind instruments, video projectors, movie projectors, slide projectors, lamps, tents, percussion, gongs, midi controllers, smoke alarms, radios, alarm clocks, video games, oscillators, harmonica, feedback, piano and more.
+telephones, tape decks, televisions, microphones, contact mics, homemade electronics, computers, guitars, basses, drums, violins, cello, effects units, amplifiers, samplers, synthesizers, scrap metal, steel drums, turntables, mixers, radio transmitters, sequencers, flutes, wind instruments, video projectors, movie projectors, slide projectors, lamps, tents, percussion, gongs, midi controllers, smoke alarms, radios, alarm clocks, video games, oscillators, harmonica, feedback, piano, theremin, liquid concrete & more.